[tta_listen_btn]

 Courses and Credits:

 For non-Antiochian students, the Master of Divinity (MDiv) program requires completion of 114 total credits.
-Antiochian students are required to complete an additional three courses (9 credits) in Arabic language, for a total of 123 credits.
+Antiochian students are required to complete an additional two courses in Arabic language, for a total of 120 credits.
 The MDiv program requires at least three years to complete.

 Residency Requirement:

-Master of Divinity (MDiv) students are required to attend a total of seven (7) weeks of in-person Residency, as follows: There is a two-week in-person Residency at the START of the first academic year, and another two weeks of Residency at the start of the second and third years of study, with a final week of Residency at the conclusion of the program (7 weeks total).
-Students are responsible for the cost of attending Residency – including lodging, meals, and transportation.
-These costs are completely separate from the Tuition & Fees due to the Antiochian House of Studies.
+All Master of Divinity (MDiv) students are required to attend a total of seven (7) weeks of in-person Residency, held at the Antiochian Village Conference Center in western Pennsylvania.
+There is a two-week in-person MDiv Residency at the START of the first academic year, and another two weeks of Residency at the start of the second and third years of study, with a final week of Residency at the conclusion of the program (7 weeks total).
+Students are responsible for the cost of attending Residency – including their lodging & meal package, and transportation to and from the Antiochian Village.
+Residency costs are separate from the Tuition & Fees due to the Antiochian House of Studies.

 Practicum Requirement:

-The Master of Divinity (MDiv) Practicum is the portion of the program where academic principles and theories are put into action within the parish life setting.
+The MDiv Practicum is the portion of the program where academic principles and theories are put into action within the parish life setting.
+MDiv students will enroll in one Practicum course each semester (1.5 credits), for a total of six Practicum courses (9 credits total).

 Regarding Ordination: